skiselev/monster-fdc/README.md

 #### Devices and Functionality

-The board can be built with some or all of the following devices and functionality:
+The card can be built with some or all of the following devices and functionality:
 * Primary FDC controller
 * Secondary FDC controller
 * Serial port / UART